Tyler Online ... in the Heart of East Texas

 Rebuilt in 2002, the airport features on-site parking, rental car facilities and easy access from of Tyler and East Texas.
 Flights are provided by American Eagle connecting with DFW.

 Tyler is the largest retail, medical, and business center in East Texas.
 It is also the Rose Capital of America and the location of the Tyler Rose Garden, the nation's largest municipal rose garden.
 This website provides information on a variety of Tyler topics, from tourism to education, from recreation to medical facilities.
 Tyler offers it all!

 Tyler Area Lakes

-In the Piney Woods Section of East Texas, there are over 30 lakes offering a variety of outdoor sports for vacations or weekends, including Lake Palestine and Lake Tyler, and Toledo Bend Reservoir.
+In the Piney Woods Section of East Texas, there are over 30 lakes offering a variety of outdoor sports for vacations or weekends, including Lake Fork and Toledo Bend.

 Lake Tyler and Lake Tyler East, situated adjacent to each other and connected via a canal, are located just east of Tyler, while Lake Palestine lies to the southwest.

 Tyler and the East Texas job market employ a large number of jobs and careers in the manufacturing, healthcare, education, grocery distribution, banking, retail business, information technology, communications, oilfield, petrochemical, natural gas, drilling, and refining job sectors.

 Within the City of Tyler are located about 50,000 jobs, with a total of about 103,000 in Smith County.